In algebraic geometry, very often one encounters theorems of the following flavor:

 Proof: First I claim we may assume that is reduced.
 Indeed, for a closed subscheme defined by an ideal with , we also have .
 Indeed, consider the exact sequence of étale sheaves

-Taking cohomology, we see that the kernel of is given by .
+Taking cohomology, we see that a sufficient condition for to be injective is that .
 Observe that via the map .
 But now is a coherent sheaf, and therefore the cohomology may be taken to be coherent.
-Since is a curve, wit follows that .
+Since is a curve, it follows that .
 The claim now follows from the fact that the nilradical of admits a filtration with successive quotients square-zero ideals in .

 Ok, so now that is reduced, we may consider the normalization , with normalization morphism .
 We have a Leray spectral sequence with converging to .